JoeanAmier/XHS-Downloader/README_EN.md

 <p>On Linux, this module makes use of the xclip or xsel commands, which should come with the os.
 Otherwise run "sudo apt-get install xclip" or "sudo apt-get install xsel" (Note: xsel does not always seem to work.)</p>
 <p>Otherwise on Linux, you will need the qtpy or PyQT5 modules installed.</p>
 <h1>⚙️ Configuration File</h1>
-<p>The <code>settings.json</code> file in the root directory of the project is automatically generated on the first run and allows customization of some runtime parameters.</p>
+<p>The <code>./Volume/settings.json</code> file in the project's root directory is automatically generated on the first run.
+You can use it to customize the program's operating parameters.
+If an invalid parameter value is set, the program will revert to its default value.</p>
-<p>If invalid parameter values are set, the program will use the default values!</p>
+<p>If you are unable to modify settings through the program's interface, you can edit this configuration file directly.
+If your computer lacks a suitable program for editing JSON files, we recommend using an <a href="https://www.toolhelper.cn/JSON/JSONFormat">online tool</a>.
+Remember to restart the software after making changes for them to take effect.</p>
 <table>
 <thead>
 <tr>